Local paramedic released from hospital after 4-month COVID-19 ordeal

 As of Friday, Nevada had reported 67,852 cases of the disease and 1,287 deaths throughout the state.

-While the shut-down orders ended while Foster was hospitalized, he’s now heading home to a daily life that is drastically different for most Nevadans.
+Though the shutdown orders ended while Foster was hospitalized, he’s now heading home to a daily life that is drastically different for most Nevadans.
 He had simple advice for those who have remained healthy — wear a mask and “keep your distance.”

 “Take protecting yourself seriously,” he said.